MatthewReid854/reliability/docs/Mixture models.rst

 -   right_censored - an array or list of right censored failure data.
 Optional input.
 -   print_results - True/False.
 This will print results to console.
 Default is True
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
+-   optimizer - 'L-BFGS-B', 'TNC', or 'powell'.
+These are all bound constrained methods.
+If the bounded method fails, nelder-mead will be used.
+If nelder-mead fails then the initial guess will be returned with a warning.
+For more information on optimizers see `scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize>`_.
 -   show_probability_plot - True/False.
 This will show the probability plot with the fitted mixture CDF.
 Default is True.

 Outputs: